Wearables have made big strides in monitoring how stressed we are, and the likes of Garmin, Apple, Fitbit and Google are all on board.

 At the heart of how the majority of wearables monitor stress is, well, your heart.
 Devices such as the Apple Watch, Samsung Galaxy Watch and many of Fitbit's trackers use heart rate monitors, which offer 24/7 feedback on our bpms (beats per minute).

 In more recent years, wearable makers have developed other types heart rate activity measurement that can unlock additional health and fitness insights.
 The one most relevant to this rise in stress monitoring is called heart rate variability.

 Heart rate variability or HRV relates to the measurement of the time interval between heartbeats.
 Unlike measuring heart rate, which relates to average number of heart beats per minute, these heart rate variability readings are more focused on the small fluctuations of the heart.

 The key thing here is what can cause those fluctuations.
 Polar outlines the types of things that can affect those fluctuations.
 These include age, body position, time of day and your current health status, but crucially, emotional, physical and mental experiences can impact on heart rate variability.

 If you have a high heart rate variability, that's commonly considered a good thing.
 A low HRV reading is usually associated with stress.
 The likes of diabetes, heart disease and cholesterol are medical issues commonly associated with some having a low heart rate variability.

 However, that measurement alone isn't enough to tell you whether you're stressed or not.

-"It takes a lot of specialized expertise in mathematics, signal processing, pattern recognition, and programming to get to the point where you are providing useful information to people," says Herman Bonner, communication specialist at Firstbeat, which powers stress tracking features in a host of wearables from the likes of Garmin, Huawei and Suunto.
+"It takes a lot of specialized expertise in mathematics, signal processing, pattern recognition, and programming to get to the point where you are providing useful information to people," says Herman Bonner, communication specialist at Firstbeat, who are now owned by Garmin and powers stress tracking features in its watches.

 Stress and guided breathing